 Sync is a free summer audiobook program for teens.
-The program runs for 13 weeks starting on April 29 and provides participants with two thematically paired audio books/short stories weekly.
+The program runs for 13 weeks starting at the end of April and provides participants with two thematically paired audio books/short stories weekly.
 Listen to a short introduction to the book before reading.
-After enrolling with Sync, follow the directions to download the Sora app from iTunes or Google Play.
+After enrolling with Sync, follow the directions for the Sora app browser version or downloadthe app from iTunes or Google Play.
 Use the explore feature within the app to find and borrow weekly titles.
 Be sure to view the FAQ for additional information on accessing and participating in Sync.

 In the Classroom

 Share Sync with your students to promote summer reading and provide a variety of reading topics.
 Play the audio introduction to gain student interest.
 Click the Toolkit on the left menu to download posters for featured books for each week of the summer.
 Post the information on your classroom or school website for availability to parents and students through the summer.
 If it is too late to participate in the program or listen to a weekly title, use the book list provided to locate the titles in your community library for checkout either in person or digitally at the beginning of the new school year.
 Encourage students to reflect upon the books using an online journal such as those found at Penzu, reviewed here.
 Penzu journals offers templates and you have the ability to add images or your own illustrations to sections of journals.
 Extend student learning by highlighting important areas of text within the books using WordSift, reviewed here.
 Copy and paste in key portions of any book into WordSift to visualize the text within a word cloud.
 Use the word cloud to explore and discuss new vocabulary or frequently used terms.
 Use Sync as a model for students to hear text read using intonation and phrasing.
 Ask students to create podcasts sharing their writing using Spotify for Podcastors (wasmAnchor), reviewed here.
 Refer students back to the audiobooks they listened to as a helpful reminder on how to engage listeners through the spoken word.